 Step 4: Onboarding & Integration

-We ensure your dedicated team is fully briefed on your key project goals, product vision, and workflows.
+Now your dedicated team is fully briefed on your key project goals, product vision, and workflows.
 Each team member is integrated into your organization.
-We ensure a smooth transition and immediate productivity.
+Your partner handles the transition and ensures immediate productivity.

 Step 5: Project kick-off

 Once your team is fully set up and onboarded, you can officially kick off the project.
-We’ll coordinate your dedicated team and establish clear communication channels through a project manager and technical lead for smooth project execution.
+When partnering with Modeso, we’ll coordinate your dedicated team and establish clear communication channels through a project manager and technical lead for smooth project execution.

 Step 6: Ongoing support & talent retention